simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 Generally the cursor keys navigate; `right` (or `enter`) goes deeper, `left` returns to the previous screen, `up`/`down`/`page up`/`page down`/`home`/`end` move up and down through lists.

-`g` gets the latest data and refreshes the screen (and any previous screens).
-With large journal files, there can be a noticeable pause.
+`g` gets the latest data and refreshes the current screen and any previous screens.
+(With large journal files, there can be a noticeable pause.)

-`/` lets you set or change the [filter query](/journal.html#queries), which limits the data shown on most screens (in addition to the quick filters described below).
+`/` lets you set or change the [filter query](/hledger.html#queries), which limits the data shown on most screens (in addition to the quick filters described below).
 While editing the query you can use typical command-line edit keys (ctrl-a/e/k), press enter to set the new filter,